Advertisement

 A man chops vegetables.
 A healthful diet is an important focus when living with leukemia.

-As a result, many people with the slower-growing form of CLL stay in a “watch and wait” or “active surveillance” phase for several years.
+As a result, many people with the slower-growing form of CLL stay in a “watch-and-wait” or “active surveillance” phase for several years.
 This may be the phase you’re in right now.
 During this time, you’ll see your doctor regularly for blood tests and will also be asked about any new symptoms you might be experiencing.
 In addition to continuing with these important checkups, adopting (or maintaining) healthy lifestyle habits is key.
-Below are some tips and suggestions.
+Here are some tips and suggestions.

 Focus on a healthy, well-rounded diet

-When putting your meals together (or ordering at a restaurant), try to make vitamin- and nutrient-rich vegetables the centerpiece of your plate.
+When putting your meals together or ordering at a restaurant, try to make vitamin- and nutrient-rich vegetables the centerpiece of your plate.
 In addition, opt for fish, poultry, and plant-based proteins over red meat.
-And do your best to avoid processed meats such as cold cuts and hot dogs completely, as these foods can increase your risk for other types of cancer.
+Do your best to avoid processed meats such as cold cuts and hot dogs completely, as these foods can increase your risk for other types of cancer.

-When it comes to getting enough fiber, it’s a smart idea to eat plenty of whole grains, lentils, nuts, and seeds.
-And foods high in omega-3 and monounsaturated fats are a smart choice, too.
+When it comes to getting enough fiber, it’s a wise idea to eat plenty of whole grains, lentils, nuts, and seeds.
+Foods high in omega-3 and monounsaturated fats are a healthy choice, too.
 Good sources include olive and canola oil, olives, walnuts, chia seeds, flaxseed, avocado, and fatty fish like salmon and Atlantic mackerel.

 Keep moving